haben-michael/delong-alt/README.md

 "./sim" contains the routines used to obtain the results reported in the simulation section.

 "./data_analysis.R" is the routine used to carry out the analysis of the Framingham Heart Study in the data analysis section.
-The FHS data may be obtained by application the NHLBI.
+The FHS data may be obtained by application to the NHLBI.